-Thus, Environmental Science is very important because it study the connection and implication of seemingly disconnected phenomena, enlightening to the consequence of our action such the effect of technology on the destruction of the natural resources and the ecosystem, and what we can do to reverse some of this destructive forces and heal the environment, saving ourselves in the process.
+Thus, Environmental Science is very important because it studies the connection and implication of seemingly disconnected phenomena, enlightening to the consequence of our actions, such as the effect of technology on the destruction of the natural resources and the ecosystem, and what we can do to reverse some of these destructive forces and heal the environment, saving ourselves in the process.

-General Instructions for Master’s Theses in the area of Permaculture Design
+General Instructions for Master Thesis in the area of Permaculture Design

 It is assumed that you have read and tried to understand the instructions in the context of your Permaculture Design Thesis project before a meeting with the supervisor.
 Any unclear issues are then discussed and clarified in the meetings.

 Here is a list of the main action points related to doing your thesis project.
 They are presented in an order that may differ from the order you do them.